astropy/astroquery/docs/irsa/irsa_dust.rst

 **Fetching the extinction table**

-This fetches the extinction table as an `astropy.table.Table`_ .
+This fetches the extinction table as a `~astropy.table.Table`.
 The input parameters are the same as in the queries discussed above, namely the target string and optionally a radius
 value: